Customer story or case study? Why the difference impacts your conversion rate

 Putting my customer hat on, what do I think?

 So, do I feel more confident about your business solving my problem?
 Probably not.
+Which is a problem for you, as all long-form content should contribute to building trust.

 The customer story